percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

 options, you can retrieve more specific information:

 ======================  =========================================================================
 Option                            Use to display
 ======================  =========================================================================
---files                 The contents of proxysql-admin related files --main                  Main tables (both on-disk and runtime) --monitor               Monitor tables
---runtime               Runtime-related data (implies --main) --stats                 Stats tables --table=<table_name>    Only tables that contain the table name (this is a case-sensitive match) --with-stats-reset      ``_reset`` tables, by default _reset tables will not be queried.
+--files                           The contents of proxysql-admin related files --main                            Main tables (both on-disk and runtime) --monitor                         Monitor tables --runtime                         Runtime-related data (implies --main) --stats                           Stats tables --table=<table_name>              Only tables that contain the table name (a case-sensitive match) --with-stats-reset                ``_reset`` tables, by default _reset tables will not be queried.

 ======================  =========================================================================